 16 oz of Central Grocery Olive Salad spread

-½ pound ham or spicy capicola, thinly sliced
+½ lb ham or spicy capicola, thinly sliced

-1. Horizontally slice loaves evenly in half with sharp bread knife.
+1. Horizontally slice bread loaves evenly in half with sharp bread knife.

-2. Dip brush in olive oil, and brush generous amounts of oil onto insides of sliced bread (the inside, not the outside!)
+2. Dip brush in olive oil, and brush generous amounts of oil onto insides of sliced bread.

-3. Add a thick layer of olive salad to both insides of bread loaves.
+3. Add thick layer of olive salad to both insides of bread loaves.

 4. Chill in fridge overnight.

 1. Assemble sandwiches by layering meats and cheeses on bottom half of sandwiches , in the following order, 1 slice at a time: salami, capicola, mortadella, provolone.
 Repeat until you have used all meat and cheese.

 2. Place top sandwich bread piece on bottom half, and wrap each sandwich in foil.
 Allow to sit for an hour or two, to let the flavors meld together.